jbock-java/jbock/README.md

 If none of these rules apply, compilation will fail.

-These rules can be summarized in another table:
+Both rule tables can be summarized in yet another table:

 #### Skew rules overview